Turmeric Print Page

 With other natural health products:

 - Turmeric may reduce the amount platelets clump together (platelet aggregation).
-It may interact with other natural health products that affect the way platelets clump together (platelet aggregation), increasing the risk of bruising and/or
+It may interact with other natural health products that affect the way platelets clump together (platelet aggregation), increasing the risk of bruising and/or bleeding.

 - Such as: garlic, ginger, ginkgo, certain types of ginseng, and red clover, and others.